-Videos are an important part of my daily lessons.
-Thanks to the abundance of technology in my classroom, videos are easy to show and the Internet offers more videos for viewing than ever before.
+Videos are an essential part of my daily lessons.
+Thanks to the abundance of technology in my classroom, videos are easy to show, and the Internet offers more videos for viewing than ever before.
 However, while technology can often make our lives easier, it can also create new, unforeseen problems.
 Such was the case whenever I wanted to use videos from YouTube.